Wirtz and Musiala make Germany compulsory viewing – DW – 11/16/2024

 Wirtz and Musiala make Germany compulsory viewingNovember 16, 2024

-Amidst a conversation about packed playing schedules, a country coming to terms with the prospect of a snap election and the unappealing nature of dark mid-November evenings in central Europe, the return of international football feels untimely.
+Amidst a conversation about packed playing schedules, a country coming to terms with the prospect of a snap election and the unappealing nature of dark mid-November evenings in central Europe, the return of international football feels untimely in Germany.

-Yet, for the sold-out crowd in Freiburg who watched Germany hammer Bosnia and Herzegovina, Julian Nagelsmann's team remains a draw.
+Yet, for the sold-out crowd in Freiburg who watched Germany hammer Bosnia and Herzegovina 7-0, Julian Nagelsmann's team remains a draw.

 This team is exciting to watch.
 Maybe it's because they scored seven goals (their highest win under Nagelsmann).
 Maybe it's because half of the team gave their jackets to the kids shivering in front of them during the national anthem.
 Maybe it's because in Jamal Musiala and Florian Wirtz they have two of the most thrilling players in football at the moment.